butla/portfolio/demo-projects/python-backend/README.md

 Sample back-end app
 ===================

 A sample back-end app used to illustrate testing and development techniques.
-TODO

 ## Setup